Paolo Uccello in Venice and Florence

-This initiative is called “The Guest at the Palace,” and the guests are never ordinary.
+This exhibition is called “The Guest at the Palace,” and the guests are never ordinary.
 In 2014, Lorenzo Lotto’s Adoration of the Shepherds found space; in 2015, it was the turn of Beato Angelico’s Madonna of Pontassieve.
 At the same time, on the top floor, two Portraits of Daniele Barbaro by Titian and Veronese were exhibited, lent by the Prado Museum and the Rijksmuseum for the Cinquecentenario of the Venetian humanist.
 The paintings were accompanied by a series of interesting conferences.
 In 2016, Andrea Mantegna’s Saint Mark was temporarily visible.

 In 2021, just at the end of the Pandemic, a small but precious panel painted by Paolo Uccello with Saint George and the dragon was on display, coming from the Jacquemart-André Museum in Paris.
 The painting is one of two versions of the same theme painted by the artist.
 The other panel, representing Saint George and the dragon, of similar dimensions, is preserved at the National Gallery in London and is remarkably suggestive.
 Currently, critics tend to attribute them to two different periods with a difference of about twenty years between them.
 Some authors, such as Andrea de Marchi, believe that the painting, one of the Florentine painter’s most sought-after works, can be placed in the author’s late period.
 The function of the panel is unknown, but the autography of the work to Paolo Uccello has never been in doubt.